mevdschee/php-crud-api/README.md

   - Composite primary or foreign keys are not supported
   - Complex filters (with both "and" & "or") are not supported
   - Complex writes (transactions) are not supported
+  - Batch operations for insert, update and delete are not supported

 ## Features